jimabra/metadao-tokens/README.md

     ```bash
     python main.py
     ```
-- Results will be populated in the `results` directory.
+- Results will be populated in the `result` directory.